 02 May Present-passed and True-present

 The past is the past and what we perceive as the present is also the past.
 We consciously experience the present as “present-passed,” not the “true-present.”
-The true-present is waves of energy in an otherwise empty space.
-The true-present is the pre-sent, reality before we consciously experience it.
+The true-present is the universe, waves of seemingly chaotic energy in an otherwise empty space.
+The true-present is the pre-sent, the universe before we consciously experience it.
 The conscious experience of the past (the past and present-passed) is our perception of the universe as reflections from our mind.

 The two constants in the universe are change and interdependence.
 Thus, the true-present cannot be described beyond saying that it is what it is whatever it is.
 Like God’s response when Moses asks who God is: “I am who I am.”
 Like the Tao, it is nameless.

 We experience the true-present when we are in the gap between true-present and present-passed.
 This is the space of nothingness.
 It is like breathing.
 After we exhale we pause before inhaling.
 That pause is the space of nothingness.
 When in that space, we are set to experience the true-present as it unfolds.

 The true-present unfolds as waves of light and sound energy; visually, like a kaleidoscope.
 It is overwhelming, like trying to drink water coming off a fire-hose.

 The purpose of the mind is to organize the true-present so that it’s drinkable, not overwhelming.